kredati/cin2999f21/syllabus.md

 ### Schedule
 #### Week 1, September 13: Introductions, and the need for process
 Homework due:
 * Select, tentatively, a seminar paper to work on this term.
-* Either: attend the group writing session (schedule TBD), or use the pomodoro technique for at least one task.
+This will be your revision project.
+Select the best seminar paper you wrote, or the one that feels like it has the most unfinished business, or that you can bear to keep working on, etc. No need to upload it yet; just have a paper in mind.

 Reading due:
 * Bolker on process from *Writing Your Dissertation*, introduction and chs.
 1 & 3